hardin47/website/Math150/_book/04-cat.md

 * cross-classification, prospective: NHANES
 * cross-classification, retrospective: death records (if exposure is measured post-hoc)
-* case-control, prospective: the investigator still *enrolls* based on outcome status, but the investigator must wait to the cases to occur
+* case-control, prospective: the investigator still *enrolls* based on outcome status, but the investigator must wait for the cases to occur
 * case-control, retrospective: at the start of the study, all cases have already occurred and the investigator goes back to measure the exposure (explanatory) variable
+* cohort, prospective: follows the selected participants to assess the proportion who develop the disease of interest
 * cohort, retrospective: the exposure and outcomes have already happened (i.e., death records)
-* cohort, prospective: follows the selected participants to assess the proportion who develop the disease of interest

 #### Which test? {-}

 (Section 6.1 of @KuiperSklar.)

 It turns out that the tests above (independence, homogeneity of proportions, homogeneity of odds) are typically equivalent with respect to their conclusions.
-However, they each have particular assumptions about what they are testing, but that we can generally use any of them for our hypotheses of interest.
+However, they each have particular conditions related to what they are testing, but that we can generally use any of them for our hypotheses of interest.
 However, we need to be very careful about our **interpretations**!